gtoff/ros_orchestration_salt/README.md

 We tested our setup on our turtlebots at the office.
 The goal for now was just to launch a couple of ROS launch files as background commands remotely.
 In the future we will probably use the concept of "state" in Salt to schedule different concurrent robotic behaviors on our robots.
 But for now we just used this:

 ### Run minimal
-This uses the salt module for running a task in background, sources a couple of needed files, and runs roslaunch with our ouw specific turtlebot files using a laser scanner.
+This uses the salt module for running a task in background, sources a couple of needed files, and runs roslaunch with our own specific turtlebot files using a laser scanner.
 On the master, run:

     salt turtlebot.robonet cmd.run_bg "source /opt/ros/indigo/setup.bash && source ~/catkin_ws/devel/setup.bash && source ~/turtlebot/devel/setup.bash && export ROS_MASTER_URI=http://turtlebot:11311 && export ROS_HOSTNAME=turtlebot && roslaunch icclab_turtlebot minimal_with_rplidar.launch" runas=turtlebot shell="/bin/bash" cwd="/home/turtlebot"